-Glute exercises have been becoming more popular for the better.
-Strong glutes are a necessity to a healthy low body, lower back, and overall core.
-The fire hydrant exercise attacks muscles that are normally left unattended when it comes to lower body workouts.
-The beauty of the fire hydrant exercise is that it requires no equipment and you can do it wherever you please.
-In this article I will be teaching you how to effectively complete the fire hydrant exercise as well as giving you tips on how to create bulletproof hips through pain relief and strengthening.
+Glute exercises have been becoming more popular by the day.
+Strong glutes extend far beyond a sculpted posterior; it's the secret to unlocking a rock-solid midsection and a resilient posterior chain.
+The fire hydrant exercise attacks muscles that are normally left unattended when it comes to lower-body workouts.
+Another beauty of the fire hydrant exercise is that it requires ZERO equipment and you can do it wherever you please.

 Why The Fire Hydrant Exercise: